TaDah: Here's What Happened After Shark Tank

 What's Next for TaDah?

-While it remains to be seen if the brand is taking a break or planning to make a comeback, its previously stated future plans to expand internationally as well as extend its domestic reach may still be in the works.
+The brand previously stated future plans to expand internationally as well as to extend its domestic reach, and this may still be in the works.
 John Sorial posted on LinkedIn in May 2023 that TaDah 3.0 was coming soon – though what this meant, or means, is unclear.
 That same month, Sorial created a GoFundMe campaign along with the organization Shepherd of Egypt to fund a trip he planned to travel to Egypt to help a group of people known as the "Penniless," who are mainly women and children living in extreme poverty and in unsafe conditions.
 The group provides for housing development, food, medical and hygiene supplies, as well as education.
-Within three days the campaign reached its original goal of $10,000, which was then raised, closing at $15,200 in donations.
+Within three days, the campaign reached its original goal of $10,000, which was then raised, closing at $15,200 in donations.

-With such a high-quality product and initial run of successful expansions, we can only speculate as to what happened to cause the sudden halt in communication, availability, and progress for TaDah, but considering its founder's tenacity and admirable dedication to humanitarian causes, we hopefully haven't heard the last from TaDah just yet.
+With such a high-quality product and initial run of successful expansions, we can only speculate as to what happened to cause the sudden halt in communication, availability, and progress for TaDah, but considering its founder's tenacity and admirable dedication to humanitarian causes, we doubt we've heard the last from TaDah just yet.